awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes [Cluster Autoscaler](#cluster-autoscaler), you should configure multiple node groups, each scoped to a single Availability Zone\.
 In addition, you should enable the `--balance-similar-node-groups` feature\.
 Otherwise, you can create a single node group that spans multiple Availability Zones\.

-Choose one of the cluster creation procedures below that meets your requirements\.
+Complete the steps in one of the following cluster creation procedures\.

-**To create a cluster with a single managed group that spans multiple Availability Zones**
+**\[ To create a cluster with a single managed group that spans multiple Availability Zones \]**
 + Create an Amazon EKS cluster with a single managed node group with the following `eksctl` command\.
 For more information, see [Creating an Amazon EKS cluster](create-cluster.md)\.
 Substitute the *variable text* with your own values\.

   ```